| Title: | Bayesian Discharge Rating Curves |

 The power-law model is here inferred by using a Bayesian hierarchical model.
 The model is on a logarithmic scale

-, independent of stage.
+where follows a normal distribution with mean zero and variance , independent of stage.
 An efficient posterior simulation is achieved by sampling from the joint posterior density of the hyperparameters of the model, and then sampling from the density of the latent parameters conditional on the hyperparameters.

 Bayesian inference is based on the posterior density and summary statistics such as the posterior mean and 95% posterior intervals are based on the posterior density.
 Analytical formulas for these summary statistics are intractable in most cases and thus they are computed by generating samples from the posterior density using a Markov chain Monte Carlo simulation.